The Artacleanse® Process

 The Artacleanse process is performed in Tides Medical’s AATB® Accredited Tissue Bank by expert technicians.
 Every Artacleanse labeled product begins with donated placental tissue from a planned C-section.
 From collection in the operating room to the final packaging, the tissue remains in its own sterile field, safe from contamination.

-Tides Medical’s proprietary aseptic process is strong enough to provide a cleansed and decellularized dehydrated human amniotic membrane (dHAM), but gentle enough to retain essential growth factors and signaling molecules naturally bound to the extracellular matrix.
+Tides Medical’s proprietary process is strong enough to provide a cleansed and decellularized dehydrated human amniotic membrane (dHAM), but gentle enough to retain essential growth factors and signaling molecules naturally bound to the extracellular matrix.

 Artacleanse processed, decellularized dHAM supplies an intact basement membrane of collagens (I, III, IV, V, VI), fibronectin, laminin, nidogen, and other proteoglycans to the healing site.
 An intact scaffold is critical for organized tissue reconstruction, rather than scar tissue formation1,2.